2019 Peru earthquake: Tectonic setting

-Peru lies above the destructive plate boundary where the Nazca Plate subducts beneath the South American Plate.
+Peru lies above the destructive plate boundary where the Nazca plate subducts beneath the South American plate.
 The plates converge at a rate of 70 mm per year.
 The country has been affected by many large megathrust earthquakes caused by slip along the plate interface, such as the 1868 Arica earthquake.
-There are also large earthquakes of intermediate depth caused by faulting within the downgoing Nazca Plate.
+There are also large earthquakes of intermediate depth caused by faulting within the downgoing Nazca plate.

 Earthquake

 The earthquake lasted for about 60 seconds, with most of the energy being released within a period of about 40–60 seconds.
 The earthquake's epicenter was in the northern region of Peru, near Ecuador.
-This intermediate depth event (122.8 km) was caused by normal faulting within the Nazca Plate.
+This intermediate depth event (122.8 km) was caused by normal faulting within the Nazca plate.
 Out of the two possible solutions of the moment tensor, analysis of seismic waveforms suggests that the causative fault dips towards the east.

-The earthquake occurred in a region of the Nazca Plate where it transits from flat slab subduction to steep subduction.
+The earthquake occurred in a region of the Nazca plate where it transits from flat slab subduction to steep subduction.
 At this location, the plate bends to a steeper angle.
 An analysis of the event indicate rupture along a fault that measured 205 km by 105 km with an average rupture propagation velocity of 2.5 km/s.
 The rupture generated a maximum slip of 6.7 meters at the northern part of the rupture area.
 Two episodes of seismic energy release occurred within a span of 115 seconds.
 InSAR data showed that the quake produced 47 cm of subsidence at the surface of the earth, north of the epicenter.

-Exactly three years after the earthquake occurred, a magnitude 7.2 earthquake struck the Department of Puno.
-The earthquake was felt in Peru, Chile, Brazil and Bolivia.